Streets & Roads

 An inspection of the driveway may be required to identify hazards for the grader in order to prevent damage to the driveway and County equipment.
 Athabasca County reserves the right to refuse clearing of a private driveway should the conditions not suit the safe removal of snow by the operator.

-A Summer Grading program for private driveways is offered by the Public Works Department.
+A program for grading of private residential driveways is offered by the Public Works Department.
 Grading of private driveways takes place at the discretion of the County and when equipment and operators are available to conduct the work.
-After the property owner signs a Residential Driveway Hold Harmless Agreement, an inspection by the Public Works Foreman will determine an estimate of cost.
+The property owner must sign a Residential Driveway Hold Harmless Agreement prior to any work being done.

 Athabasca County reserves the right to refuse to grade any private driveway which, in the operator’s opinion, will be hazardous or difficult to grade.
-The County offers no warranty or guarantee of the work being carried out, and the invoiced amount shall be for the actual cost of operating the grader.
+The County offers no warranty or guarantee of the work being carried out, and the invoiced amount shall be for the hourly cost of operating the grader with a minimum charge of one half hour.

 Public Works office